lancelin History, Family Crest & Coats of Arms

 Early History of the lancelin family

-Another 100 words (7 lines of text) covering the years 1813, 1847, 1850, 1852, and 1854 are included under the topic Early lancelin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lancelin research.
+More information is included under the topic Early lancelin History in all our PDF Extended History products and printed products wherever possible.

 lancelin Spelling Variations

 Spelling variations of this family name include: Lanciault, Lance, Lalance, Lancelle, Lancel, Lancelin, Lanciaux, Lancette and many more.